Frac & Shale Produced Water Management,

 Source Water and Disposal Costs in Shale

 Although there are many water management options available for shale operators, there is no one-size-fits-all solution.
 It is important to understand the costs, alternatives, and technical limitations of each option and develop a blended water management strategy to balance costs and risks.
-Start with identifying the costs of nearby disposal and source water costs – these options should be viewed as the competition to any treatment solution.
+Start with identifying the costs of nearby frac/produced water disposal and source water costs.
+An overview of the different types of shale water can be found here.
+These options should then be compared to the costs of any treatment solution.
 For example:

 Disposal: $6 to $60/m3 ($1 to $10/BBL)